Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Bifurcation towards the plume/streamer structure

 again, we seek the steady solutions and the bifurcation numerically.
+Note that the boundary condition at $r=1$ represents a stress-free (Neumann) boundary for the flow, as we are isolating an axisymmetric plume in an infinite medium that is no longer periodic.
+Also, as a result of the boundary condition, (\ref{eq:NS-noG-axis-a}) has no driving pressure gradient.
 Because of the lack of translational symmetry, the bifurcation is no longer a pitchfork.
 Instead, it is a transcritical bifurcation, as shown in figure \ref{fig:sedi_trans}.